 Now imagine your Scrabble tiles spell ABCDEFG.
 If you treat the letters as note names, this is a scale called A natural minor.
 If you take the first two letters off and put them on the end, you get CDEFGAB, the C major scale.
 C major and A natural minor are modes of one another; learning to play one gives you the other one for free.

 This post will walk you through all of the modes of C major.
-To find a mode, pick any red note on the diagram below and read clockwise to get the mode starting on that note.
+To find a mode, pick any white key on the piano and play to the right to get the mode starting on that note.

 C to C – Ionian mode